 China has adopted a variety of fiscal policies for the transition towards a green economy, ranging from carbon pricing initiatives to conventional fiscal incentives.
 China began to put in place an environmental legal framework in the 1970s and green fiscal policy is already applied in some fields.
 Examples are the Forest Ecological Benefit Compensation Fund, electricity pricing measures, and an extensive pollution levy.
 Other fiscal instruments include direct public expenditure, environmental taxation and levies and environmental pricing.
 China’s Pollution Levy System fixes charges on 200 substances applicable to emissions, water discharges, noise pollution, and solid and radioactive waste.
 These funds are then utilized for local environmental protection agencies and environmental enforcement.

 The most prominent fiscal policy currently in place is China’s regional ETS, a cap-and-trade scheme for CO2 emission.
 It is still a city-level (or provincial level) pilot scheme that was first launched in 2013 in Shenzhen, followed by six other cities and provinces (Guangdong province, Beijing, Shanghai, Tianjin, Hubei province, and Chongqing) during 2013-2014.
 These regional pilot markets are self-mandate, meaning that each pilot region independently determines its cap, rules, industries covered, initial allowances allocation, and thresholds of joining the trading scheme.
 Moreover, allowances are only traded within each pilot market, for their valid time－no banking or transactions between regional markets are allowed at the current stage.
 Empirical assessments of the results of the regional ETS remain extremely limited.
-However, the prices of tradable permits are considered to be too low －RMB 20-50/t CO2 (US$ 3-7.5/t CO2) – to signal strong investment in clean technologies.
-Companies will not feel much pressure to cut emissions until the carbon price reaches US$ 30- $45, which is expected to come no earlier than 2020 .
-Nevertheless, as highlighted in the 13th Five-Year Plan, China is committed to put a price on carbon emissions and plans to launch a national ETS in 2017.
-If successfully launched, 2017 would witness the biggest jump in the share of global emissions covered by carbon pricing initiatives－the total coverage would be boosted from 13% to 20%-25% .
+However, the prices of tradable permits are considered too low －RMB 20-50/t CO2 (US$ 3-7.5/t CO2) – to signal strong investment in clean technologies.
+Companies will not feel sufficient pressure to cut emissions until the carbon price reaches US$ 30- $45, which is expected to come no earlier than 2020 .
+Nevertheless, as highlighted in the 13th Five-Year Plan, China is committed to put a price on carbon emissions.
+In December 2017, China launched its national ETS, building on the success from the piloting carbon markets in seven regions.
+China opted for an incremental development of the ETS over three phases: the first one focused on the development of market infrastructure, then simulation trading and finally the deepening and expanding phase expected to start from 2020 .
+China expects, between 2016-2020, a reduction in carbon emissions per unit GDP by 18% compared to 2015 level.
+If successfully implemented , it would represent the biggest jump in the share of global emissions covered by carbon pricing initiatives－the total coverage would be boosted from 13% to 20%-25% .

 There are also direct tax incentives for renewables, including a 50% reduction on VAT for wind; import duty removal on wind and hydro technological equipment’s, and three years of income tax exemptions, followed by three years of tax reductions.
 Similarly, a 10% income tax reduction exists on biomass as well as a VAT refund policy.
 Finally, import duties and VAT on products used to generate wind and hydroelectricity were removed completely in 2010.